SCOTUS rules in favor of former Pennsylvania cheerleader in freedom of speech case

-MAHANOY CITY, Pa., (WBRE 28/WYOU 22 EYEWITNESS NEWS) — It’s a ruling some say brings the Supreme Court into “the internet age” when the Justices ruled in a case involving a Schuykill County cheerleader, and her school.
+MAHANOY CITY, Pa., (WBRE) — It’s a ruling some say brings the Supreme Court into “the internet age” when the Justices ruled in a case involving a Schuykill County cheerleader, and her school.

 The U.S. Supreme Court has not addressed a freedom of speech case involving students or minors in 50 years.
 In this specific case… both sides say they won.